CCD: Continual Consistency Diffusion for Lifelong Generative Modeling: Experiments

 \subsection{Ablation Studies}

+In this subsection, we perform a sensitivity analysis on Eq.~\ref{diffusion_transfer_loss} using MNIST and an ER-5120 buffer strategy.
+As shown in Figure.~\ref{Fig2}, CDG performance is strongly influenced by three key hyperparameters: the model consistency coefficient $\kappa$, the unconditional generation consistency weight $\lambda$, and the prior knowledge consistency coefficient $\eta$.
+The optimal MF and IMF scores are observed when $\kappa = 1 \times 10^{-5}$.
+Increasing $\kappa$ leads to overreliance on prior models, while decreasing it weakens consistency and retention.
+Similarly, $\lambda = 1 \times 10^{-5}$ yields the best results, whereas higher values overly constrain the unconditional mean, limiting denoising flexibility.
+The prior knowledge consistency coefficient $\eta$ also peaks at $1 \times 10^{-5}$, effectively preserving semantic structure across tasks.
+These results highlight the importance of carefully balancing temporal, generative, and semantic consistency.
+Each component plays a distinct role in mitigating GCF and their joint calibration is essential for the CCD performance.

-To systematically disentangle the contributions of each proposed loss component, we conduct controlled ablation studies on the MNIST benchmark (Tab.~\ref{tab:ablation}).
-The baseline model (MF: 67.60, IMF: 48.79) exhibits substantial forgetting, underscoring the vulnerability of unconstrained diffusion trajectories to knowledge drift across tasks.
-Introducing the inter-task knowledge consistency loss \(\mathcal{L}_{IKC}\) significantly improves both metrics (MF: 57.92, IMF: 45.46), demonstrating the importance of Bregman-aligned model consistency in stabilizing forward diffusion dynamics.
-Adding the unconditional knowledge consistency loss \(\mathcal{L}_{UKC}\) further improves performance (MF: 56.73, IMF: 38.08), indicating that aligning the mean of unconditional sample embeddings helps preserve reverse-time denoising trajectories.
-Substituting \(\mathcal{L}_{UKC}\) with the label knowledge consistency loss \(\mathcal{L}_{\text{LKC}}\) yields stronger gains in MF (50.70) but a smaller improvement in IMF (43.79), suggesting that label-space constraints are particularly effective for preserving shared semantics across tasks.
-When all three components are combined, the model achieves the best overall performance (MF: 48.97, IMF: 40.08), supporting our central hypothesis that multi-level consistency is critical for mitigating CF in CDG.
+In addition, to further disentangle the individual contributions of each loss term, we also conduct controlled ablation studies on MNIST and an ER-5120 buffer strategy, summarized in Figure.~\ref{Fig3}.
+The baseline model (MF: 60.40, IMF: 135.19) suffers from severe forgetting and collapse, highlighting the instability of unconstrained diffusion across tasks.
+Adding $\mathcal{L}_{IKC}$ declines both MF and IMF, confirming the role of inter-task model consistency in stabilizing forward dynamics.
+Incorporating $\mathcal{L}_{UKC}$ further enhances performance by preserving reverse-time denoising through unconditional mean alignment.
+Replacing $\mathcal{L}_{UKC}$ with $\mathcal{L}_{PKC}$ yields lower MF but slightly higher IMF, indicating that label-space alignment is more effective for semantic retention.
+Combining all three losses achieves the best results (MF: 48.97, IMF: 40.08), validating that multi-level consistency is essential for mitigating forgetting in the CDG pipeline.